giotto-suite/Giotto_website/index.md

 - **Examples:** Here you can find end-to-end  examples for different technologies and datasets.
 - **Tutorials:** Here you can find various tutorials on working with Giotto (analysis, visualizations, working on the cloud, ...)
 - **News:** Here you can find the changelog for every Giotto release and video recordings from previous presentations.
+- **Contributing:** Here you can find guidelines for submitting a pull-request, creating code following the Giotto style, creation of tutorials for the website, and more.

 ## References